-There are a slew of sunscreen products popping up that cater to the specific needs of people with darker skin tones.
-Rather than sift through the offerings of your favorite skincare brands, see all the benefits of the top brands, below.
+There are a slew of sunscreen products that cater to the specific needs of people with darker skin tones — see below for the best picks.

 Most chemical and physical sunscreens are designed to shield against photo-aging from the sun's UV rays.
 Signs of aging include fine lines and wrinkles — and slathering on some SPF at the end of your daily routine can help prevent those symptoms, should you choose.

 Noted by Dr. Kagha as "one of the most common complaints in people with darker skin," the sun increases hyperpigmentation and wearing sunscreen will help prevent this.